rivertam/bevy_wasm_mouse_move/README.md

 so the problem is likely in bevy.
 Or maybe it's been fixed on main, but I couldn't get my project to use a local copy of bevy on the main branch without a substantial amount of work.
-Either way, the currently published version of bevy doesn't do it, so this patch is helpful to continue making whatever game you're trying to make.
+Either way, the currently published version of bevy doesn't seem to do it (on my machine), so this patch is helpful to continue making whatever game you're trying to make.